padmajamanyam/LINUX-COMMANDS/README.md

 # LINUX-COMMANDS
 shell scripting topics
 ------------------
+ls is
-ls is a command to list the directories
+a command to list the directories printing